Product set growth in virtual subgroups of mapping class groups: Applications to virtual subgroups of mapping class groups

 Alternatively, we can see that if $\Gamma_1=(V_1,E_1)$ and $\Gamma_2=(V_2,E_2)$ then $\Gamma_1\ast \Gamma_2=(V_1\cup V_2,E)$, where $E=E_1\cup E_2\cup\{\{s_1,s_2\}:s_1\in V_1\text{ and }s_2\in V_2\}$.

-\begin{defn} A graph $\Gamma$ is said to \emph{split as a nontrivial join} if $\Gamma=\Gamma_1\ast\Gamma_2$, where $\Gamma_1$ and $\Gamma_2$ are nonempty graphs.
-A \emph{subjoin} of a graph is a subgraph that splits as a nontrivial join. \end{defn}
+\begin{defn} A graph $\Gamma$ is said to \emph{split as a non-trivial join} if $\Gamma=\Gamma_1\ast\Gamma_2$, where $\Gamma_1$ and $\Gamma_2$ are nonempty graphs.
+A \emph{subjoin} of a graph is an induced subgraph that splits as a nontrivial join. \end{defn}

 \begin{exm} If $\Gamma=\Gamma_1\ast \Gamma_2$, then $A(\Gamma)=A(\Gamma_1)\times A(\Gamma_2)$. \end{exm}